Get a free application, infrastructure and malware scan report - Scan Your Website Now

 Check whether the application accepts a certificate from any trusted CA or not.
 E.g. Check AllowAllHostnameVerifier(Android)

-6. Common Web Vulnerabilities
+6. Web Vulnerability Testing

 It is crucial to be aware of common web application vulnerabilities and exercise caution when assessing the security of an Android application.